 Healthcare Provider Update: Healthcare Provider for Hess: For employees of Hess Corporation, the primary healthcare provider is UnitedHealthcare.
 This partnership allows Hess employees access to a comprehensive range of health services geared towards providing robust healthcare support.
 Potential Healthcare Cost Increases in 2026: In 2026, healthcare costs are anticipated to surge significantly for Hess employees due to a perfect storm of factors affecting the healthcare market.
 Record premium hikes in the Affordable Care Act (ACA) marketplace are expected, with some enrollees facing increases of over 75% if enhanced federal subsidies expire.
 Insurers are also projecting a sharp rise in medical costs, prompted by inflation and increased demand for services.
 This scenario could substantially impact out-of-pocket expenses for many employees, necessitating strategic planning and proactive healthcare management in the coming months.
 Click here to learn more

-How Hess employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Hess employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Hess employees can navigate federal student loan repayment: This article provides a framework for Hess employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Hess employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Hess employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: